mauget/ipchecker/README.md

 ##Platforms##

-Linux, Mac OS, Microsoft Windows, ... any platform where Python 2.7.2 or greater is available
+Linux, Mac OS, Microsoft Windows, ... any platform where a Python 2.7.2, or a Python 3 version, is available

 ##Installation##